yoshuawuyts/wassette/examples/gomodule-go/README.md

 # gomodule Example

-This example demonstrates the use of the `weld-mcp-server` runtime to interact with the Go module server as a WebAssembly (Wasm) component.
+This example demonstrates the use of the `wassette` runtime to interact with the Go module server as a WebAssembly (Wasm) component.
 It showcases how to define and enforce permissions for accessing network resources and environment variables using a policy file.

 ## Tools